 The YA, coming-of-age genre has such an amazing history of exploring love stories and relationships of all kinds, and pioneering new voices and styles, that it’s totally unsurprising that it’s been a major trailblazer in bringing a whole range of LGBTQ books to the fore and changing the landscape of LGBTQ literature across all genres and ages.

-by Stephen Chbosky (1999) The Perks of Being a Wallflower
+The Perks of Being a Wallflower by Stephen Chbosky (1999)

 Stephen Chbosky’s coming-of-age classic, The Perks of Being a Wallflower consistently appears on the American Library Association’s list of Top 10 Most-Challenged Books.
 It’s an epistolary novel (a book-in-letters), from the point of view of “wallflower” Charlie, whose friend Patrick is gay – a fact which is totally accepted by all the main characters without a second thought.
 A beautiful, thought-provoking, empowering read.

-by Julie Ann Peters (2004) Luna
+Luna by Julie Ann Peters (2004)

 16-year-old Regan is the only one who knows about her brother Liam’s secret: he really identifies as a girl.
 By night, Liam transforms into Luna, and – after several years – Luna asks Regan to help her transition into a full-time female.
 Regan worries about her sister’s safety and her family’s reaction but ultimately agrees to help… In 2004, Luna was the first YA novel to feature a transgender character.

-by Dean Atta (2019) The Black Flamingo
+The Black Flamingo by Dean Atta (2019)

 Poet Dean Atta’s debut novel is the story of a boy coming to terms with his identity as a mixed-race gay teen.
 When he arrives at university, he finally finds his wings as a drag artist known as The Black Flamingo.
 Told in verse, Atta’s book is a bold and beautiful tale about embracing our uniqueness and learning to show ourselves to the world as we are.